lalchand07/EMR_Patient_Notes/README.md

 - **Customization**: Tailor the patient notes section to suit the specific needs and workflows of different healthcare settings.

+## Included Notes/Forms

+This repository includes the following types of notes/forms:

+1. **Patient Evaluation Forms**: Comprehensive forms for initial patient assessments, including medical history, symptoms, and examinations.

+2. **Daily SOAP Notes**: SOAP (Subjective, Objective, Assessment, Plan) notes for daily patient encounters, ensuring systematic documentation.

+3. **Missed Visit Notes**: Forms for documenting missed patient appointments and the reasons behind them, aiding in follow-up and rescheduling.

+4. **Patient Progress Notes**: Forms to track and document the progress of patients over time, including changes in symptoms, treatments, and outcomes.

 ## Getting Started

 To get started with Motion Sync EMR Patient Notes, follow these steps: